is Giclee Printing?

 What printers do we use?

-11880 printers with Ultrachrome-Vivid inks for the widest possible color range and
+We use Epson P10000 and P20000 printers with Ultrachrome-Pro inks for the widest possible color range and

 Does color match

-We cannot guarantee exact color matches in every case but very close matches are usually
+We cannot guarantee exact color matches in every case but very close,

 possible using our sophisticated color management techniques.
 Regardless, some art dyes, pigments, color brighteners, surface textures and overlays